Navnathcts/Clean-Architecture-using-Kotlin/README.md

 Rx Java & Rx Android -> These are used to do aysnchronous operations

 Architecture Used -> Clean MVP is used to develop application .

+On Launch of app, it will directly provide wheather details of current location.